Sewa

 Reason?

-The spiritguides said, that the person doesn’t have enough good karma to heal yet.
+The Spiritguides said, that the person doesn’t have enough good karma to heal yet.
 They further adviced the person to do some Sewa in course of a month and check again.

 It was difficult for me to share it with the client and it was even more difficult for the client to accept.
 I understand it is difficult for anyone to accept that not every thing in our lives would heal, not every person gets better.
 One day we realise that money cannot heal all our ills.
 Somethings are part of our prarabdha, our life script.
 Like a child with Autism spectrum, learning disability or a person with mental disorder.
 Sometimes it doesn’t get better, we have all seen our loved ones suffer and even die.